-Item \ref{itm:atom count} is true because there are $2n$ vertices, each atom contains at least $k/10$ vertices, and the atoms are pairwise disjoint.
-Therefore, by Claim \ref{clm:nearorfar}, all intersections have at most $\frac{1600n^2}{k \log n}$ vertices.
+For Item \ref{itm:atom count}, fix a representative for each atom.
+Each representative contains at least $k/10$ vertices.
+Since each pair of atoms has trivial meet, by Claim \ref{clm:nearorfar}, the intersection of any two representatives has at most $\frac{1600n^2}{k \log n}$ vertices.
 Letting $A$ denote the number of atoms, the inclusion-exclusion formula implies that for all $a \leq A$:

 The inequality does not hold for $a = 30/\delta$, and therefore $A \leq 30/\delta$. \end{proof}